Accelerated-Cloud-Storage/ACSSetup/examples/cli/README.md

-### S3 Setup (AWS CLI)
+### S3 & IAM Setup (AWS CLI)

 These setup guides demonstrate S3-compatible operations using the AWS CLI.
-They showcase essential S3 operations including bucket management, object CRUD operations, copying, and multipart uploads with proper configuration, error handling, and resource cleanup.
+They showcase essential S3 operations including bucket management, object CRUD operations, copying, and multipart uploads, plus an IAM access key lifecycle example that works with your existing IAM identity or a specified user.

 ### Prerequisites